 What Does “Easiest” Mean for Canadian Med Schools?

-When someone says "easiest medical school to get into," they usually mean:
+When someone says, "easiest medical school to get into," they usually mean one of the following:

 Lower GPA or MCAT Requirements

-Some schools have average accepted GPAs closer to 3.3 or 3.5.
-A few don’t weigh the MCAT as heavily or at all.
+Some med schools have average accepted GPAs closer to 3.6 rather than 3.9.
+A few also weigh the MCAT less heavily—or not at all.

-Several Quebec schools (like Université de Montréal, Université Laval) and the Northern Ontario School of Medicine University (NOSMU) don’t require the MCAT.
+Quebec schools like Université de Montréal and Université Laval, and Northern Ontario School of Medicine (NOSMU) don’t require the MCAT.

 Fewer Out-of-Province Barriers